thevoid12/brainwars/brainwars_todo.md

 	[::1]:15432 (localhost): server error: FATAL: sorry, too many clients already (SQLSTATE 53300) 127.0.0.1:15432 (localhost): server error: FATAL: sorry, too many clients already (SQLSTATE 53300)
 - [ ] auth 0 production needs to come from the official oauth keys https://auth0.com/docs/authenticate/identity-providers/social-identity-providers/devkeys https://community.auth0.com/t/how-to-move-from-development-key-to-production-key-for-tenant/62860/2
-- [ ] my quiz page should say the multiplayer quiz as expired if it is created half an hour before

 - [ ] fix the timer running even after game ends

-- [ ] need to add ratelimiter max 3 games per user else need to pay for more credits
 - [ ] left state not there if i leave in the lobby
 ## v2
 - [ ] move to redis